spoooky762/net/README.md

-I've tryed my best to remove any passwords from the archives and too make sure nothing is infected.
+I've tryed my best to remove any passwords from the archives and to make sure nothing is infected.
 I don't guarantee the *"safeness"* of any of the archives, builders, or anything in this repo, while you should be safe, I recommend using a VM or Sandbox.
 Many projects are duplicates or revisions of each other.
 Many of them may have outdated depedencies.